Do you know how to write a press release? Do you understand the strategy that goes with it?

 In the early days of SEO, it was common SEO practice to link to an unrelated site in an effort to boost its ranking.

-This SEO practice is no longer recommended by Google or other major search engines.
+This SEO companies' practice is no longer recommended by Google or other major search engines.
 Instead, link your press release to relevant sites that are already ranking well for your target keywords.

 Another important part of SEO-friendly linking is including keywords in anchor text when you link out to other pages on your own site or on other sites.